 Financing activities generated \$1,502.2 million for 2014 compared to \$305.7 million and \$266.8 million generated for 2013 and 2012, respectively.
 Our main sources of cash from financing activities during 2014 were the \$733.8 million of net proceeds from the issuance of common stock, \$489.6 million of net proceeds from the issuance of the Senior Notes due 2019, \$363.6 million of net proceeds from the issuance of preferred stock and \$130.0 million borrowed against our revolving credit facility.
 Our primary uses of cash were the \$205.0 million used to repay borrowings on the revolving credit facility, dividends paid to preferred stockholders of \$2.9 million, \$3.4 million used to pay tax withholdings on restricted shares and \$3.5 million used for other financing activities.
-During 2013, our main sources of cash from financing activities were the \$239.5 million of net proceeds from the issuance of common stock and the \$73.3 million of net proceeds from the issuance of common stock and the \$73.0 million, \$1.6 million used to pay tax withholdings on restricted shares and \$2.5 million related to other financing activities.
-During 2012, our main sources of cash mere \$138.5 million of net proceeds from the issuance of \$3.0 million, \$1.6 million used to pay tax withholdings on restricted shares and \$2.5 million of net proceeds from the issuance of common stock while our primary uses of cash were \$138.5 million of net proceeds from the issuance of the Convertible Notes and \$137.0 million of net proceeds from the issuance of common stock while our primary use of cash was the dividend paid to preferred stockholders of \$3.0 million, \$1.2 million used to pay tax withholdings on restricted shares and \$1.5 million used to pay tax withholdings on restricted stockholders of \$3.0 million, \$1.2 million the proceeds from the issuance of common stock while our primary use of cash was the dividend paid to preferred stockholders of \$3.0 million, \$1.2 million used to pay tax withholdings on restricted stockholders of \$3.0 million, \$1.2 m
+During 2013, our main sources of cash from financing activities were the \$239.5 million of net proceeds from the issuance of common stock and the \$73.3 million of net proceeds from borrowing on our revolving credit facility while our primary uses of cash were the dividends paid to preferred stockholders of \$3.0 million, \$1.6 million used to pay tax withholdings on restricted shares and \$2.5 million related to other financing activities.
+During 2012, our main sources of cash were \$138.5 million of net proceeds from the issuance of the Convertible Notes and \$137.0 million of net proceeds from the issuance of common stock while our primary use of cash was the dividend paid to preferred stockholders of \$3.0 million, \$1.2 million used to pay tax withholdings on restricted shares and \$4.5 million related to other financing activities.